-You can of course also use a boot manager, to boot the system, as the name implies.
+Of course you can also use a boot manager to boot the system, as the name implies.

-If I can't use EFISTUB, either because the system hasn't UEFI support, or because I need another feature and/or convenience of a boot manager, I normally use grub in this case.
+If I can't use EFISTUB, e.g. either because the system has no UEFI support, or because I need another feature of a boot manager, I normally use grub.